Weight Watchers Recipe of the Day: Slow Cooker Impossible Chocolate Brownie Pie

 I'd never thought of baking one in the slow cooker until the idea for this lightened up impossible chocolate brownie pie popped into my head.

 Since beginning my year of Weight Watchers crock pot cooking, I've made all kinds of unexpected dishes in the slow cooker including cakes, quiches, pizza, omelets and frittatas.

 I'm happy to report that my little experiment was a huge success.

 My Impossible chocolate brownie pie baked up moist and delicious, with rich chocolate flavor, and just half the calories of the original.

 I never mentioned it was "lightened up" and nobody ever guessed 🙂

-To decrease the fat, calories and points plus in my impossible chocolate brownie pie I:
+To decrease the fat, calories and WW points in my impossible chocolate brownie pie I: